 What is the cost?

 - The cost of the half day session varies.
-Your local Instructor can inform you of their individual fees.
+Your local Instructor can confirm their individual fees.

 Become an Accredited Mental Health First Aider